engjellahmeti/DARM/organization/hyperparameter_discussion.md

 # Hyperparameter Discussion

 ## Engjëll's Thoughts on the case
 The datasheet below contains three columns: relevant, inbetween and unrelevant.
 In my opinion, the relevant parameters are shown in **Relevant** column, for the parameters that I am having doubts they stand in the **Inbetween** column, and the parameters that I find unrelevant are shown in the **Irrelevant** column.
+To the hyperparameters I have added also the default values provided by SIREN, the default values are not my own values.

 | Relevant | Inbetween | Irrelevant |
 |:-------------|:--------------|:--------------|